 The Company and Subsidiaries designate only the intrinsic value of the option contracts as a hedged item, that is, excluding the time value of the option.
 Changes in the fair value of the option's aligned time value are recognized in other comprehensive income and accumulated in the cost of the hedge reserve.
 If the hedged item is related to the transaction, the time value is reclassified to profit or loss when the hedged item affects profit or loss.
 If the hedged item is related to the time period, then the amount accumulated in the cost of the hedge reserve is reclassified to profit or loss on a rational basis: the Company and Subsidiaries apply straight-line amortization.
 Those reclassified amounts are recognized in profit or loss on the same line as the hedged item.
-If the hedged item is removed directly from equity and included in the initial carrying amount of the recognized non-financial item.
+If the hedged item is a non-financial item, the amount accumulated in the cost of the hedge reserve is removed directly from equity and included in the initial carrying amount of the recognized non-financial item.
 In addition, if the Company and Subsidiaries expect that part or all of the accumulated loss in the cost of the hedge reserve will not be recovered in the future, that amount will be immediately reclassified to results.